 Conference, registration costs: up to £35 per day.

 In making its decisions the Executive Council relies a great deal on the references which support the applications.
 There should preferably be two but one might suffice if it manages to cover the ground outlined below: the references must be provided at the instigation of the applicant.
-The purpose of the references is to provide to the Executive Committee (EC) confidence that the project will in some way improve the overall level of UK-China academic exchange and that the investment which the UCCL is being asked to make will provide gain for the wider academic community.
+The purpose of the references is to provide to the Executive Council (EC) confidence that the project will in some way improve the overall level of UK-China academic exchange and that the investment which the UCCL is being asked to make will provide gain for the wider academic community.
 The content of the reference will therefore depend on the nature of the application.
 The EC will be interested in the potential and qualification of the applicant, his or her formal status if a postgraduate, the aims of the project, its academic content, the relationships involved and the likely content and distribution of the product.
-References must be signed (scanned or mailed) and state clearly the relationship between their authors and the applicant or project.
+References must be written in English, must be signed (scanned or mailed) and must state clearly the relationship between their authors and the applicants or projects.

 Go to How to fill in the application form